-Perhaps one of the most exciting stages of survey research occurs after your data is collected, processed and ready for analysis.
+Perhaps one of the most exciting stages of survey research occurs after your data is collected, processed and ready for data analysis.
 It’s at this stage when you take a look at the results and see how people answered your survey.
 Your goal should be to build a story or narrative behind the data and to extract the insight that addresses the research objective or business problem that was the very reason for the research in the first place.
 This process is as much of an art as it is science, but there are a few foundational concepts you can follow to get you going.

 Start with the research objective